Cristóbal Colón de Carvajal, 17th Duke of Veragua: Early career

 He entered as an applicant at the Escuela Naval Militar in 1943, as a component of the 348 Promotion of the General Corps.
 He was promoted to officer cadet in 1945, to conclude his training at the Escuela Naval on 15 December 1948, at which time he was delivered the office of alférez de navío.
 His first post was in the flagship of the Spanish Fleet, Canarias.

 Admiral of the Ocean Sea

-With his commission as an officer in 1948, Colón succeeded his late father as Admiral of the Ocean Sea, Admiral of the Indies and Adelantado of the Indies at the early age of 23.
+With his commission as an officer in 1948, Colón succeeded his late father as Duke of Veragua, Duke of la Vega, Admiral of the Ocean Sea, Admiral of the Indies and Adelantado of the Indies at the early age of 23.

 After being Second Commander of the Tugboat Cíclope, he received the command of the patrolman Lanzón (V-18).
 When he was promoted to lieutenant of ship, he received the command of the coastguard Pegaso, and after completing the specialist course in Submarine Weapons, he was handed the command of the tugboat in functions of Patrolman RR-20.

 He was promoted to Corvette captain in 1964 and appointed second commander of the destroyer Almirante Miranda, later moving to the Ministry of the Navy.
 By this time Colón had already become popular amongst the navy staff, and had built a good reputation.